-Census Canada reported 11,335 household dwellings in Prince Edward County.
+Census Canada reported 11,335 household dwellings occupied by permanent residents in Prince Edward County.
 Owned housing made up 82% of those households, while tenant households consisted of 18% of the remainder.
 Of those tenant households, 12.8% live in subsidized housing, which extrapolates to 5% of tenanted households in market rent units.

-The County as a nationally identified vacation destination, saw seasonal residents in their own properties increase to 25% of the population to a level of 8500 households in 2022, further depleting the existing housing stock.
+The County as a nationally identified vacation destination, saw seasonal residents in their own properties increase to 25% of the population to a level of 8500 people and 2225 dwellings in 2022. further depleting the existing housing stock.
 In combination with seasonal residents, vacation accommodation was at a premium.
 Enter on-line booking platforms, filling the gap with short-term accommodation in residential properties, which grew to over 900 active licenses in 2023, reducing the amount of housing available.

-2.3.1 Market Real Estate Trends
+2.3.1 MARKET REAL ESTATE TRENDS